 "a deep-flowing river of a voice" (Sing Out! magazine)

-For decades Diane Taraz has been writing her own songs and breathing new life into traditional ones.
+Diane Taraz writes songs and breathes new life into traditional ones.
 Her elegant voice brings out the essence of whatever style she presents, be it folk, jazz, blues, or standards.
 She plays Taylor and Santa Cruz guitars, and keeps stretching the limits of her lap dulcimer, taking it to unexpected places where its quirky charm shines.

 Robert A. Perry, Executive Director of the Charles River Museum of Industry in Waltham, Mass., says, "Diane does an extraordinary job weaving together history and performing arts through storytelling and beautiful song.
 Her meticulous research, musicianship, engaging presence, sense of humor, period costumes, and professionalism allow her audience to lose themselves in a delightful experience that transports them to another time.
 New England historical sites and history buffs are incredibly fortunate to have Diane Taraz in our midst to bring our past to life!"

-To view a video about the book, click here.
+To watch a video about it, click here.

 To order a copy, click here.